 Wine in Central Otago has been grown and made in the region since the 1860s Gold Rush.
 Jean Desire Feraud (1820 – 1898), a French goldminer purchased land near the township of Clyde and erected a small stone building on the site at Monte Christo.
 It was here the first Central Otago wines were made.
 Feraud’s wine went on to win the region's first gold medal for 'Burgundy', in Sydney, in 1881.

 However, despite Bragato’s foresight and optimism, stonefruit plantings dominated until the 1970s when a renewed interest and commitment by Central Otago’s winemaking pioneers, saw their dreams become reality, with the first modern commercial production of Pinot Noir in 1987.
+Known as the 'tight five' due to their mutual support and collaboration in the early years of viticluture the pioneers of Central Otago planted grapes in Whakatipu, Wanaka, Gibbston, and Alexandra.

 Meet Our People